 Sonnets must come from Shakespeare's 154 sonnet cycle.
-These are all listed in the 2019 Sonnet Packet and are available at folgerdigitaltexts.org.
-Students must perform the complete sonnet; no alterations are allowed.
+These are all listed in the 2020 Sonnet Packet and are available at folgerdigitaltexts.org.
+Students must declaim the complete sonnet; no alterations are allowed.
+The sonnets chosen by last year's national finalists will not be eligible at the 2020 ESU National Shakespeare Competition.